Charleroi, Pennsylvania

 Charleroi (/ˈʃɑːrlərɔɪ/ SHAR-lə-roy) is a borough in Washington County, Pennsylvania, United States, along the Monongahela River, 21 miles south of Pittsburgh.
-Charleroi was settled by Walloons in 1890 and incorporated in 1891.
+Charleroi was settled in 1890 and incorporated in 1891.
 The 2020 census recorded a population of 4,210.

-There has been a large-scale cessation of industrial activities in the region.
-The decrease in the population is associated with the decline of regional heavy and medium industries, especially the steel-making industry, all once fed by the cheap transportation on the Monongahela River which extends from upstream of Charleroi well into northern West Virginia and north & downstream past McKeesport to the mouth of the Monongahela at Pittsburgh.
-Colloquially, the stretch from Charleroi north to McKeesport (historically because of press coverage of High School sports leagues), is known as the "Mon Valley"; or by some speakers (politicians, reporters and weathermen), the school-league-term has long been extended to mean from the river mouth to northern West Virginia.
-Once dubbed "Magic City", Charleroi has in recent years seen a gradual revitalization of its business district.
+Reduced industrial activities in the region led to a decreasing population.
+The steel-making industry was supported by cheap transportation on the Monongahela River from upstream of Charleroi into northern West Virginia and north as well as downstream past McKeesport to the mouth of the Monongahela in Pittsburgh.

+Colloquially, the stretch from Charleroi north to McKeesport (historically because of press coverage of High School sports leagues), is known as the "Mon Valley," and has been extended by some to mean from the river mouth to northern West Virginia.
+Once dubbed "Magic City," Charleroi has in recent years seen a gradual revitalization of its business district.

 History

 Charleroi got its name from the Belgian city of Charleroi.
-There lived many Belgian immigrants in the Monongahela area at the end of the 19th century, some of whom were glass makers.
+Many Belgian immigrants lived in the Monongahela area at the end of the 19th century, some of whom were glass makers.

-The Pittsburgh Plate Glass Company, today PPG Industries, had one of its major factories located at the current chamber plaza, at one point employing up to a thousand employees, making it one of the largest glass factories in the world at the time.
+The Pittsburgh Plate Glass Company, now PPG Industries, had one of its major factories located at the current chamber plaza, at one point employing up to a thousand employees, making it one of the largest glass factories in the world at the time.
 For years it was the home to one of Corning Glass Companies leading employers.
-Today it is home to Corelle Brands, which makes Pyrex.
+It is home to Corelle Brands, which makes Pyrex.
 In celebration of the 100th anniversary of Pyrex products, Charleroi renamed itself "Pyrex, PA" for 100 days in 2015.

 Charleroi was home to one of the first movie theatres in the nation, the Electric Theatre at 520 McKean Avenue, which opened in October 1905 and has since been demolished.
 The Charleroi Historic District, First National Bank of Charleroi and United States Post Office are listed on the National Register of Historic Places.

 In 2020, Paul Magnette, mayor of Charleroi (Belgium) visited the town that was founded by migrants from his city.